-- Green - the Q-View Imager Pro is on and the tray can be opened
+- Green: the imager is on and the tray can be opened

-Q-View Software turns the imager on when it is detected and turns it off when the application closes.
+Q-View Software turns the imager on after it is detected and turns it off when the application closes.

 The sensor is cooled to deliver highly reproducible imaging.
 Cooling will be turned off

 after one to four hours of inactivity based on your preference.
 Cooling will be turned back on when

 image capture begins or sooner if the Activate Now link is clicked.